 Justice Family Lawyers Sydney

 What is a prenup?

 For many couples, a prenuptial agreement in Australia, commonly known as a prenup, is a document that explains how your assets will be distributed in the event your separate from your partner or spouse.

 A prenup lists all of the property and all of the debts that each person owns.
 It then specifies what each person’s property rights will be after the marriage.

 They can be created before you enter into a relationship, before you enter into a marriage, whilst you are in a relationship or marriage, or at the end of a relationship or marriage.

 It is a written contract that sets out each person’s financial standing and the way they have decided their finances would be split in the event of a relationship breakdown.

-The correct term for a prenup is a binding financial agreement.
+The correct term for a prenuptial agreement in Australia is a binding financial agreement.

 Despite the familiar “prenuptial” name, financial agreements do not actually have to be signed prior to the wedding.
 They can be signed by couples intending to be married, couples already married, de facto couples moving in together and de facto couples who have already been in a relationship for a long time.